 Antibiotic mass administration do not solve root problem and there are alternatives

 Even though the results in the paper are promising in the short term, using antibiotics do not solve the root problems in these communities.
 It is important to realize that there are better, more sustainable ways to prevent infections than using antibiotics.
 The major factor that can control spread of a plethora of infections is improved water, sanitation and hygiene (WASH).
 This one intervention could break the chain of transmission to a level where antibiotics are rarely needed.
-Estimates from UNICEF show that 494 million cases of diarrhea are treated with antibiotics each year in Brazil, Indonesia, India and Nigeria alone.
+Estimates from the Review on Antimicrobial Resistance show that 494 million cases of diarrhea are treated with antibiotics each year in Brazil, Indonesia, India and Nigeria alone.
 Universal access to improved WASH in these four countries could cut this number by 60%.
 Other factors that also play in are preventing mosquito bites in the case of malaria, improved access to health services and proper diagnostics.
 Better nutrition also plays a vital part in the proper functioning of the immune system and reduces susceptibility to infections.

 UNICEF Data: Monitoring the Situation of Children and Women.